Exergist/VA.Change-WSR-Profile/README.md

    - **For the WSR profile change to be recognized by VoiceAttack you need to perform the WSR profile change and then switch VoiceAttack profiles (restarting VoiceAttack achieves the same effect).** Every time you switch VoiceAttack profiles VA instantiates an instance of a speech engine object and holds on to that object.
 That instance is based on settings at the time of instantiation.
 The speech object is only destroyed when a profile changes, so a VA profile switch is needed for the new WSR profile to be recognized by VA.
 Restarting VoiceAttack after performing the WSR profile change also achieves the same effect, and it is easier to implement so that the WSR profile switching works "out of the box" for everyone.
 I chose to include code in the VA command that will create and run a batch file ("RestartVoiceAttack.bat") and then close VoiceAttack.
 The batch file waits for the calling instance of VoiceAttack to close before launching a new VoiceAttack instance.
 This is the "action that execute applications and/or kills processes" mentioned previously during profile import.

 Here is the general order of operations for what happens when you attempt to switch profiles:
-   1. Use the voice or variable-based command to initiate a WSR profile switch
+   1. Activate the voice or variable-based command to initiate a WSR profile switch
    2. VoiceAttack obtains the desired profile name via the spoken command or from within the text variable (depending on which command type you used)
    3. Function for processing the profile switch initiates:
       1. Check for presence of Speech Properties Window and terminate command if the window is found.